rdan22/Udacity_TensorFlow_for_Deep-Learning/README.md

 ![Color Image](https://github.com/rdan22/Udacity_TensorFlow_for_Deep-Learning/blob/master/colorimage.png)

 Most color images can be represented by 3 color channels: Red, Green, and Blue (RGB images).
 In RGB images, each color channel is represented by its own 2-dimensional array.
 In the case of RGB images, the depth of the 3-dimensional array is 3.

+Wouldn't it be great to use pre-trained neural networks and classify these images?
+This is the idea behind transfer learning.
+Essentially, we take a neural network that has been trained on a large dataset and apply it to one it has never seen before.
+We only need to change the last layer of the pre-trained model, the output layer, and freeze the model.